Studio system: Syndication, television, recession, and conglomerate Hollywood

 In 1996, Time Warner acquired the once-independent New Line Cinema via its purchase of Turner Broadcasting System.
 In 2008, New Line was merged into Warner Bros., where it continues to exist as a subsidiary.
 Each of today's Big Five controls quasi-independent "arthouse" divisions, such as Paramount Vantage.
 Miramax Films (which originally was an independent studio) was owned by Disney until 2010.
 Most also have divisions that focus on genre movies, B movies either literally by virtue of their low budgets, or spiritually—for instance, Sony's Screen Gems.
 One so-called indie division, Universal's Focus Features, releases arthouse films under that primary brand.
 Both Focus and Disney's arthouse division, Searchlight Pictures, are large enough to qualify as mini-majors.
-Two large independent firms also qualify as mini-majors, Lionsgate and Metro Goldwyn Mayer.
-They stand somewhere between latter-day versions of the old "major-minor"—just like Columbia and Universal were in the 1930s and 1940s, except Lionsgate and The W.C. have about half their market share—and leading Golden Age independent production outfits such as Samuel Goldwyn Inc. and the companies of David O. Selznick.
+Two large independent firms also qualify as mini-majors, Lionsgate and the aforementioned MGM (acquired by Amazon in 2022).
+They stand somewhere between latter-day versions of the old "major-minor"—just like Columbia and Universal were in the 1930s and 1940s, except Lionsgate has about half their market share—and leading Golden Age independent production outfits such as Samuel Goldwyn Inc. and the companies of David O. Selznick.

 Independent era and the beginning of the Second Decline

-In the mid-2010s, major studios shifted towards producing mainstream films that appeal to the audience (genre films, sequels, 3-D, and superhero films).
-Many of these films risk losing money at the box-office (and some, in fact, have).
-This, in part, precipitated the Second Decline, as most audiences began to turn away from going to movie theatres.
-With this new decline, an opportunity opened up for independent companies to produce films that in recent years have upset other major studio films for the Academy Award for Best Picture.
-The Academy of Motion Picture Arts and Sciences (which produces the annual Academy Awards) generally award Best Picture Oscars to films of substance and high quality rather than the popular mainstream film.
-In recent years, the multiple award wins for independent films such as Spotlight (Open Road, 2015), Moonlight (A24, 2016), Parasite (CJ/Neon, 2019), and CODA (Apple TV+, 2021) had a major impact on box-office intake of other major studio films, and possibly the fate of major studios themselves, and even so today with the latest wave of independent films.
-This continuing dominance of the independent film is proof that its success is not dependent on any film format, whether it be 3-D, CinemaScope, or any large-format such as IMAX.
-The recent outcomes of the Cannes Film Festival and the lack of American films winning these awards may also have affected the dominance of independent film.
+In the mid-2010s, major studios shifted towards producing films that appeal to a broader, worldwide audience.
+Successful productions generated large revenue such as Avengers: Endgame with $2.799 billion worldwide in 2019.
+However, the hefty rise in production and marketing costs increased the financial risk significantly, where productions such as Indiana Jones and the Dial of Destiny, with a production budget in excess of $300 million, generated an estimated loss of $143 million for Disney.
+This in part precipitated the Second Decline, as audiences began to turn away from movie theatres.
+With this new decline, an opportunity opened up for independent companies to produce films that have upset major studio films for the Academy Award for Best Picture.
+The Academy of Motion Picture Arts and Sciences (which produces the annual Academy Awards) typically award Best Picture Oscars to films of artistic and scientific merit rather than the franchise films.
+In recent years, the multiple award wins for independent films such as Spotlight (Open Road, 2015), Moonlight (A24, 2016), Parasite (CJ/Neon, 2019), and CODA (Apple TV+, 2021) has had a notable impact on box-office revenue of other major studio films.
+The continuing praise of the independent film implies success is not dependent on a film's format, whether it be 3-D, a streaming exclusive, or large-format such as IMAX.
+Contemporary outcomes of the Cannes Film Festival and the lack of American films winning these awards may also have affected the dominance of independent film.

-The current COVID-19 crisis has also contributed to the current decline, as more and more audiences began switching from movie theatres to streaming services such as Netflix, Hulu, and the aforementioned Apple TV+.
+The COVID-19 crisis contributed to a further decline, as audiences began switching from movie theatres to streaming services such as Netflix, Hulu, and Apple TV+.